 To assist in settling in the community, quick reference guides on local services for newly arrived migrants are now available in English and selected community languages.
 The guides have been produced by the Lower North Shore Multicultural Network with financial assistance from Lane Cove Council and other lower north shore councils.

-Links to Australian and NSW Government information in community languages
+Australian and NSW Government information - available in community languages

 • Immigration & Citizenship

 • Australian Taxation Office – tax information